 HR1 Significant investment agreements that include Human Rights ABB maintains and regularly reviews a list of sensitive countries where it has, or considers engaging in, business operations.
 Human rights, as well as legal, financial and security criteria, are included in risk assessments, and are among the factors in deciding whether ABB does business in a particular country.

 HR7 Training of security personnel in human right ABB recognizes the importance of training security personnel, as well as ABB country and regional managers, on the human rights dimensions of security work.
 It has been part of general security training in different parts of the world for several years.
 As far as security personnel are concerned, ABB recognizes it is essential that they observe human rights.
 We require due diligence to be carried out on security companies according to ABB and international standards.
 In 2014, internal checklists for security providers were strengthened, and clauses on human rights were introduced into new contracts with private security providers.
 The wording is drawn from the Voluntary Principles on Security and Human Rights and the International Code of Conduct for private security providers.

 HR9 Percentage of total number of operations that have been subject to human rights reviews and/or impact assessments This data is not available.
 ABB is involved as a supplier in thousands of projects worldwide each year.
 Depending on the scope and size of the project – such as larger power infrastructure projects – some will require at least an Environmental and Social Impact Assessment performed by the customer.
 The data is currently not consolidated by ABB.

 HR12 Number of grievances related to human rights filed, addressed and resolved through formal grievance mechanism.
-ABB has a number of formal grievance mechanisms, including a third-party run Business Ethics hotline available round the clock to internal and external stakeholders, and an Ombuds Program, where employees can report concerns confidentially.
+ABB has a number of formal grievance mechanisms, including a third-party run Business Ethics hotline available round the clock to internal and external stakeholders, and an Ombuds Program, where employees can report concerns, if they wish, confidentially.
 Figures are available for cases of discrimination and harassment (HR 4).